 They are in charge of maintaining client records, updating databases, and responding to inquiries and complaints.

-Client Service Coordinators are also responsible for handling payment processing and billing activities and providing assistance with administrative tasks related to client accounts.
+Client Service Coordinators are also responsible for handling payment processing and billing activities and assisting with administrative tasks related to client accounts.

-Additionally, they may provide assistance with marketing campaigns or promotional materials as necessary.
+Additionally, they may assist with marketing campaigns or promotional materials as necessary.

 Client Service Coordinators also assist with creating strategies to improve customer experiences, developing policies and procedures to ensure customer satisfaction, and managing customer relationships.